-Despite the proposed downsizing and its progress in recalibrating the bank's business model, DB will retain a significant reliance on capital markets activities for income generation: capital markets-related revenue will account for around one-third of DB's total revenue in 2023/24 (Moody's estimate).
+Despite the proposed downsizing and its progress in recalibrating the bank's business model, DB will retain a significant reliance on capital markets activities for income generation: capital markets-related revenue will still account for around one-third of DB's total revenue in 2024 (Moody's estimate).
 We generally consider capital markets activities to be both opaque and potentially volatile, posing significant challenges for the management of such activities, in particular because these businesses carry significant risk management and risk governance challenges; opaque risk taking; and intrinsic market, counterparty and operational risks; and display a high confidence sensitivity of the customer and funding franchises.
+The diversity of businesses across many operating environments, legislations and regulatory systems can also add complexity to the control framework and increase risks of litigations.

 These structural challenges continue to result in a one-notch negative qualitative adjustment to DB's BCA in respect of remaining 'Opacity and Complexity', an adjustment currently shared with all large GIBs.